rohit-marathe/python-docker/readme.md

 # If you are using pip or pip3
 $ pip install -r requirements.txt

-# If you are using python or python3
+# Run the app using python or python3
 $ python app.py

 ```